Welcome to today's edition of the Rush 24-7 podcast.

 They left home for a reason.

-We'll take care of them else because we're a compassionate people.
+We'll take care of them elsewhere because we're compassionate people.

-I think that's that's a mistake a lot of people are making.
+I think that's a mistake a lot of people are making.

-Is it little wonder, then, that so many people think the solution to the problem of immigration lies in the second Method enforcing current laws and thereby increasing the real cost to business of hiring illegal immigrants through fines and the threat of costly legal action.
+Is it little wonder then that so many people think the solution to the problem of immigration lies in the second method, enforcing current laws and thereby increasing the real cost of business of hiring illegal immigrants through fines and the threat of costly legal action?

 But what those who take this approach fail to understand is that in order to make the second method work, it's not enough to make examples of certain businesses who hire illegal immigrants.